The Kooper™ 4 Piece Sunbrella® Outdoor Sofa & Club Chair Set features a natural stained look on weather-resistant acacia wood.

 Even if you've never stained outdoor furniture, you can do the job right the first time with plenty of research and care in each step.
 Here are some do's and don'ts to remember:

-- Use even and smooth strokes.
-This will produce a natural and consistent color once the stain dries.
+Use even and smooth strokes.
+This will produce a natural and consistent color once the

-- Apply your stain in a dry climate.
-If possible, avoid applying the stain in a humid area, since this will make it hard for the stain to dry.
-In the case of rainstorms or extremely humid days, delay your staining project until the air dries out.
+Apply your stain in a dry climate.
+Avoid applying the stain in a humid area since this will make it hard for the stain to dry.
+However, during rainstorms or extremely humid days, delay your staining project until the air dries out.

 Is your outdoor furniture in need of a refresh?
 If you're looking for a change, check out RST Brands' collection of outdoor furniture.
 We offer high-end outdoor sofas, dining sets, and more to suit any backyard.